Resinchem/Ultimate-Bedside-Lamp/docs/interfaces.md

     * Enter the **Bulb Name** in "Home Assistant Entity" format (lowercase, underscores instead of spaces).
 3.  **Touch Panel Display:** Enter the **IP Address** of the Display (Secondary) Controller.

-> ### 🌐 Optional Features
-> Other settings on this page, such as **MQTT** and **Weather Integrations**, require external connections or internet access.
+**🌐 Optional Features**<br>Other settings on this page, such as **MQTT** and **Weather Integrations**, require external connections or internet access.
 These are entirely optional and should only be configured after you have confirmed the core "triumvirate" is working.
 {: .note }

 ### Save and Reboot